JeffGe911/Data-analysis-for-Formula-1-Race-Performance-/README.md

 - `pit_stops.csv` – pit stop lap numbers and durations
 - `drivers.csv` – driver names and codes

-I filtered everything to just 2022-2024 races.
+I preprocessed everything to just the 2022-2024 races.

 ### API Integration
 I also grabbed driver info from the OpenF1 API since it has cleaner team names and broadcast names, which helped match drivers across datasets: